- Equalising education

 What is at risk if London floods?

-1.5m people live in the defended floodplain of the River Thames and its tributaries.
+1.5 million people live in the floodplain of the River Thames and its tributaries.
 Many more people work, visit or travel through these potentially vulnerable areas.

 Central and Local Government